The best way to start a career in any field is by joining a firm as an intern.

 There are many opportunities available in this profile since there is a lot of back end data collection and analysis involved.

-There are managers who are in touch with the company for timely reporting of company’s financial health and performance.
+Some managers are in touch with the company for timely reporting of a company’s financial health and performance.

-Jobs in this profile are quite routine in nature and require maintaining high level of communication between stakeholders.
+Jobs in this profile are quite routine and require maintaining a high level of communication between stakeholders.

-Private equity firms will make money only if they sell off the bought out company at a profit.
+Private equity firms will make money only if they sell off the bought-out firm at a profit.

-This is usually done by issuing an IPO or selling it to some other company under merger and acquisition.
+This is usually done by issuing an IPO or selling it to some other firm under merger and acquisition.

 Now that you know what private equity firms do, let me tell you what all you should do to get an internship: